Start Building for Free

 • Running a job that uses the OIDC token to interact with AWS

-Setting up AWS
+Set up AWS

 You will need to allow your AWS account to trust CircleCI’s OpenID Connect tokens.
-To do this, create an Identity and Access Management (IAM) identity provider, and an IAM role in AWS (this is a one-time configuration).
+To do this, create an Identity and Access Management (IAM) Identity Provider, and an IAM role in AWS.
+Creating the Identity Provider is a one-time configuration to get set up, and then you can decide how to manage the associated role(s).
+You can update the role permissions, using policies, to fit your use cases, or you can create roles specific to each use.

 Adding AWS to the CircleCI configuration file

-In your .circleci/config, be sure to import the aws-cli orb.
-Next, run the aws-cli/setup command in your job before interacting with any AWS services.
+2. Configure your job to run the aws-cli/setup command before interacting with any AWS services.
 You will need to provide the aws-cli/setup command with the role-arn associated with the role you have created in the step above along with your aws-region.

 You can optionally provide a profile-name, role-session-name, and session-duration.
 If you provide a profile-name, the temporary keys and token will be configured to that specific profile.
-You must use that same profile-name with the rest of your aws commands.
+You must use that same profile-name with the rest of your AWS commands.
 If a profile-name is not provided, the keys and token will be configured to the default profile.

 Additionally, if you do not provide a role-session-name or session-duration, their default values are ${CIRCLE_JOB} (your job’s name) and 3600 seconds respectively.